DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 Without a valid license V2 keyfile, the _DeXtral_ module have following limitations/restrictions:

-- Sound desing sessions are saved along VCV Rack patch (.vcv) files, but not recalled (module returns to INIT).
+- Sound desing sessions are saved along VCV Rack patch (.vcv) files, but not recalled (module always returns to "INIT").
-- Save and SysEx export are locked (grayed) from right click context menu.
+- Save and SysEx export features are locked (grayed) from right click (context) menu.

-:information_source: As soon as you'll install your (valid) license V2 keyfile, your saved stuffs are recalled, and save/export features are enabled.
+:information_source: As soon as you'll install your (valid) license V2 keyfile, your saved stuffs can be restored, and save/export features can be used.

 ---
 ---